JensRantil/jensrantil.github.io/content/posts/2024-07-31_crowdstrike-risk-at-the-edge.md

 +++
 date = 2024-07-31T17:36:35+02:00
-title = "Crowdstrike: Risk assessment is better off at the sharp end" description = "I think the Crowdstrike incident is a great example of centralized risk management gone wrong." tags = ["security", "risk"] slug = "centralised-risk-management"
+title = "CrowdStrike: Risk assessment is better off at the sharp end" description = "I think the CrowdStrike incident is a great example of centralized risk management gone wrong." tags = ["security", "risk"] slug = "centralised-risk-management"
 +++
-Today I wanted to write something about [the recent Crowdstrike Falcon debacle][crowdstrike-debacle] and about one contributing factor, namely _centralised risk management_.
+Today I wanted to write something about [the recent CrowdStrike Falcon debacle][crowdstrike-debacle] and about one contributing factor, namely _centralised risk management_.

 [crowdstrike-debacle]: https://en.wikipedia.org/wiki/2024_CrowdStrike_incident